-On Sunday 20 May at 22:00 GMT, in the first hour of his weekly show on Get Ready to ROCK!
-Radio, David Randall chats to Andy Susemihl and plays tracks from the new album ‘Elevation’
+On Sunday 20 May, in the first hour of his weekly show on Get Ready to ROCK!
+Radio, David Randall chatted to Andy Susemihl and played tracks from the new album ‘Elevation’

 SM Noise Records [Release date 05.02.18]